 Answering interview questions

 If you ask a candidate to talk about themselves, what exactly do you expect to hear?
 You should expect a very precise introduction that will strike your interest.
 Basically, a brief summary of the most important qualification is sufficient.
 They should also mention some tidbits that reflect their personality such as being an art collector.
 The idea is to connect with you on a personal level.
 They have to show you that they qualify for the position and that they would be the best new hire.
 Take note of their first statement.
 It should represent someone’s passion for the job, but the interviewee must not go overboard talking about themselves.
 You also want everything to be brief so you can proceed to the next tough questions.
 After all, you got a lot of candidates waiting in line.
 For a more comprehensive list of questions you can ask candidates, be sure to check out Outback Team Building & Training's D.I.S.C.
 Interview Questions.

 The interviewer may follow up the introduction with other questions.
 The candidate must support their claims.
-Ask for with specific examples of how they have used their skills to perform office duties and academic projects.
+Ask for specific examples of how they have used their skills to perform office duties and academic projects.
 Give them a chance to ask you questions as well to see if they are curious individuals.

 How a candidate carries themselves matters a lot in a job interview.
 No matter the type of position that has been applied for, the applicant must act professionally throughout the process.
 They must be polite from the time they greet the receptionist, meet the interview panel, to the last moment they thank you for having them.